oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 ## Task 2: Add Excel path to <customer_name>_setUpoci.properties

-- Under /cd3user/tenancies/<customer_name>, open <customer_name>_setUpOCI.properties, and add the Excel file path at the "cd3file" parameter.
+1. Under /cd3user/tenancies/<customer_name>, open <customer_name>_setUpOCI.properties, and add the Excel file path at the "cd3file" parameter.

-- Since we are creating new resources, and not modifying any existing ones, the *non_gf_tenancy* parameter should be set to **false**.
+2. Set *non_gf_tenancy* parameter to **false**, since we are creating new resources, and not modifying any existing ones.

-- Other values are automatically populated form running the createTenancy.py script in the previous lab.

-Save the file.
+3. Save the file.

 ## Task 3: Execute setUpOCI.py

-- To create the Terraform files for our resources, we should run the setUpOCI.py script.
+1. Run setUpOCI.py script to create the Terraform files for our resources.

-- Navigate to */cd3user/oci_tools/cd3_automation_toolkit/* and execute the below command.
+2. Navigate to */cd3user/oci_tools/cd3_automation_toolkit/* and execute the below command.

       python setUpOCI.py /cd3user/tenancies/<customer_name>/<customer_name>_setUpOCI.properties